trevorbicewebdesign/Mothership/README.md

 ```

 ### Invoice Lifecycle Status Levels
+Invoices that are set from `Draft` to `Opened` will have their `Locked` status set to true.
+Opened invoices should not be modified.

 - **Draft**: The invoice is being created and is not yet finalized.
 - **Opened**: The invoice has been finalized and sent to the client and is awaiting payment.
 - **Cancelled**: The invoice has been canceled and is no longer valid.